seven1m/bible_parser/README.md

 This is a Ruby library for parsing different bible XML formats.

-For now, it supports USFX.
-But other formats are coming soon.
+For now, it only supports USFX and OSIS, but I hope to add support for other formats also.

 ## Install